-str - The temporal direction specifying whether this analysis should be calculated with cause or effect repertoires.
+The temporal direction specifiying whether this analysis should be calculated with cause or effect repertoires.
+Type str mechanism purview partition

-tuple[int] - The mechanism to analyze.
+The mechanism to analyze.

-tuple[int] - The purview over which the unpartitioned actual probability differs the least from the actual probability of the partition.
+The purview over which the unpartitioned actual probability differs the least from the actual probability of the partition.

-tuple[Part, Part] - The partition that makes the least difference to the mechanism's repertoire.
+The partition that makes the least difference to the mechanism's repertoire.